oaeproject/ep_oae/README.md

 ep_oae
 =======

-A simple authentication plugin for the [https://github.com/sakaiproject/Hilary](Sakai OAE system).
+A simple authentication plugin for the [Sakai OAE system](https://github.com/sakaiproject/Hilary).

 You will need to add the following object to your etherpads' settings.json file: